jeffersonvivanco/Linux_Notes/linux_fundamentals.md

 allow the system to run many processes at the same time.
 There is actually only one running process at any one time, but the kernel divides CPU time into small slices and runs each process in turn.
-Since these time slices very short (in the millisecond range), they create the appearance of processes running in parallel, although they are active only during their time interval and idle the rest of the time.
+Since these time slices are very short (in the millisecond range), they create the appearance of processes running in parallel, although they are active only during their time interval and idle the rest of the time.
 The kernel's job is to adjust its scheduling